jan-dolejsi/vscode-pddl/README.md

 The extension must be packaged on computers that have the `npm` version <= 5.5.1 installed globally.
 This is because of an issue with optional dependencies that `vsce` is wrongly enforcing via the `npm list --production --parsable --depth=99999` command.

 Extension packaging and publishing is automated by the `client/publish.cmd` script - obviously only defined for Windows.

+## Testing the extension

+Run `npm test` when all VS Code windows are closed.

 ## Making a release